fnichol/iocage-provision/README.md

 To install from source, you can clone the Git repository, build with Cargo and copy the binary into a destination directory.
-This will build the project from the latest commit on the master branch, which may not correspond to the latest stable release:
+This will build the project from the latest commit on the main branch, which may not correspond to the latest stable release:

 ```console